Japanese Beetle Control

-We carry Japanese & Oriental Beetle Trap from Rescue, which is great for use on plants that are in bloom and may be attracting beneficial insects as well.
+We carry Japanese & Oriental Beetle Traps.
+They are great for use near plants that are in bloom and may be attracting beneficial insects as well.
 The traps contain an attractant that last 6-8 weeks, the entire beetle season.
 Place the traps in an area where you don’t mind a little light feeding, as traps typically don’t get every single beetle.
 Increase effectiveness in hard hit areas by putting out several traps and asking your neighbors to do the same.

 Contact sprays such as Hi-Yield Systemic Insect Spray, 38 Plus and Spinosad are also good control methods.
 As with all pest control products, read instructions carefully and use as directed.

-Soil drenches, such as Ferti-Lome Tree & Shrub Systemic Insect Drench, would work except they must be applied early in the season, before you see any damage, making it ineffective as a control once Japanese Beetles are present.
-However, once you have had an outbreak in your landscape, applying to your plants as new leaves emerge the following spring can interrupt the cycle of damage, by taking care of the next generation of Japanese Beetles after they emerge and start to feed next summer.
+Soil drenches, such as Ferti-Lome Tree & Shrub Systemic Insect Drench, would work except they must be applied early in the season, before you see any damage.
+This makes them ineffective as a control once Japanese Beetles are present.
+However, once you have had an outbreak in your landscape, apply to your plants as new leaves emerge the following spring.
+Taking this step can interrupt the cycle of damage, by taking care of the next generation of Japanese Beetles after they emerge and start to feed next summer.

 Huh?
 Well, the immature stage of this beetle is a grub, which can live for 9 months in the soil.
 Kill the grub, no beetle emerges.
 Timing is key for grub control; some chemicals are more effective as preventatives where as others are effective on adult grubs.
-If you have seen one grub, chances are you have many, and the area will need to be treated with a curative grub control versus a preventative one.
+If you have seen one grub, chances are you have many.
+In this case, treat with a curative grub control versus a preventative one.
 We carry Bayer Complete Insect Killer for Soil & Turf which offers both quick treatment (kills surface insects in 24 hours) and 3 months of residual control of many pests.
 For Japanese Beetle grub control, apply in late July or early August, when the grubs are beginning to emerge to help eliminate next years’ population.